 Assistance to people isn’t static—it will always change.
 And the pace of that change will continue to speed up.
 In my first disaster response mission, to Bosnia in 1993, the only means of communication was by letter and then telex.
 We would send a weekly telex to headquarters, but never got any replies - it turns out they had the wrong number, so we just got on with it.
 Now, we are in constant communication, and the demands to provide real-time information are much higher.
 So UNDAC must find ways to embrace individuals, networks and groups and work with them.
 The code by which UNDAC will be judged is the speed with which we can deploy and the capacity that we can bring.
 There's no other mechanism that can bring that much international experience to the first phase of response that quickly.
 As long as UNDAC keeps changing with our environment, I see a strong future for us.

 Crises in focus

-Each month in 2018, UNDAC team members will revisit a memorable mission on its anniversary month.
+Each month in 2018, UNDAC team members have been revisiting a memorable mission on its anniversary month.

-As they share their accounts of being on the front lines in some of the world’s most memorable disasters, they will share their personal stories of help and rescue.
-They will even give us a sneak peek into their “go-bags”, those essential emergency bags that are “ready to go” with them as soon as the call to deploy to a disaster arrives.
+As they share their accounts of being on the front lines in some of the world’s most memorable disasters, they are also sharing their personal stories of help and rescue.
+They even give us a sneak peek into their “go-bags”, those essential emergency bags that are “ready to go” with them as soon as the call to deploy to a disaster arrives.